 |5 year maximum

 *Sites that have received municipal or provincial legal protection to care, preserve and retain the heritage character-features of a site are considered to have Heritage Designation.
-The Vancouver Heritage Register will identify these sites with an (M) or (P) or (H) next to the address listing.
+The Vancouver Heritage Register will identify these sites with an (M) or (P) next to the address listing.

 Applications for the Fall 2020 cycle will open soon for a deadline in October 2020.